 That is probably why there are an estimated 250,000-plus car seats ending up in Ontario’s landfills.

-So instead of leaving ours curbside for garbage pick up, we found GTA dad Graham Lewis, CEO and founder of Green Propeller, a social enterprise that recovers, recycles and repurposes materials from car seats.
+So instead of leaving ours curbside for garbage pick up, we found GTA dad Graham Lewis, CEO and founder of Green Propeller Recycling, a social enterprise that recovers, recycles and repurposes materials from car seats.
 Launched this year, it is the only dedicated child car seat recycle in Ontario.
 For a fee ($15 for car seat and $5 for booster seat), he collects them, stripping the fabrics, dismantling the plastics and metals to sell, removing seat belts into new products, and shredding the really dirty material to send to horse farms as bedding.
-Green Propeller provides sustainable employment to those with physical, mental or social barriers.
+Green Propeller Recycling provides sustainable employment to those with physical, mental or social barriers.

 So how to get yours to its recycled destiny?